Being a student can be tough.

 While being a student involves a lot of studying, it’s not the only thing about it.
 There are lots of new people to meet, activities to partake in, and social groups to engage in.
 And in order to experience all of this—while getting awesome grades—you need to know how to effectively manage your time.

-What’s your favorite time management tip for students?
+What’s your favourite time management tip for students?

 Dinnie and the Zenkit Team